A Life In The Game of Golf

 He wrote his first book in 2007 entitled 'A Storyteller's Guide – THE PLAYERS and TPC Sawgrass' for the PGA Tour.
 It was released in 2007 in a limited edition of 1,000 leather bound copies and a slipcased paperback edition of 30,000 copies.
 Now out of print both editions are often found on popular online resale book sites.

-Since retiring he has been researching and writing the first definitive history solely dedicated to the golf profession.
-It traces the development of the game in Scotland, the creation of the game’s supportive artisan talents of club and ball making, the founding of the caddie position, and the eventual combination of these skills with a superior talent to play the game.
+After retirement he researched and wrote the first definitive history solely dedicated to the golf profession.
+Doctors of the Game® traces the development of the game in Scotland, the creation of the game’s supportive artisan talents of club and ball making, the founding of the caddie position, and the eventual combination of these skills with a superior talent to play the game.
 The successful combination of these skills led to the recognition of the first golf professional in the person of Allan Robertson of St. Andrews, Scotland, in the early 1840s.
 The book continues forward to present day by examining the development of the game through the remarkable contributions of the golf professional.